 This settlement’s status did not remain permanent, however.
 When the English captured the colony of New Amsterdam and renamed it New York in 1664, the newly established English government demoted free blacks from property owners to legal aliens, denying them landowning rights and privileges.
 Within twenty years, a vast majority of land owned by people of African descent was seized by wealthy white landowners who turned these former free black settlements into retreats, farms, and plantations.

-For this and other information on leaders and pioneers in Civil Rights and Social Justice, go to the GVHSP map, click HERE.
+For this and other information on leaders and pioneers in Civil Rights and Social Justice, go to the map HERE.

 * Special thanks to GVSHP interns Brittney Thomas and Lei Yang for their work on this map entry.